davidlamt/davidltran.com/src/posts/configure-eslint-prettier-vscode/index.md

 ## Closing Thoughts

-Once again, I would like to credit Wes Bos for providing a useful video tutorial.
-I just wanted to provide a step-by-step guide that I would have found useful.
+Once again, I would like to credit [Wes Bos](https://wesbos.com/) for providing a useful video tutorial.
+I just wanted to provide a step-by-step guide with a bit more detail.

 I hope this awesome combination of linting and formatting files will help you become more productive!